EMQQ Index Methodology

 EMQQ Index Committee

-The Index Committee will meet once quarterly to review the methodology.
-Any changes to the methodology will be publicly disclosed at www.emqqIndex.com prior to implementation.
+The Index Committee will meet semi-annually to review the methodology.
+The Index Committee, at its sole discretion, may choose to add or delete index constituents when it believes such actions are in the best interest of shareholders of products that track the Index.
+Any changes to the methodology will be publicly disclosed at www.emqqindex.com prior to implementation.
 At minimum ten (10) days prior notice will be given prior to the implementation of any such change by the Index Administrator.